 Primarily young European couples at our resort.
 Several middle-aged American couples.
 In the duration of our stay, we saw only one child on our final day.
 It is a place to enjoy lots of R&R as a couple.
 While we meet some wonderful people, it isn’t somewhere to party and meet lots of other couples like at a Sandals.
 Nightlife is minimal.
 Perfect for us on this vacation!
 We wanted it to be just us in pure paradise.
 By golly, that’s what we got and loved it!

-16. Did the language barrier affect your trip in any way?
+16. Did the language barrier affect your trip or overall Bora Bora vacations in any way?

 We expected a little language barrier, but it became an issue a few times with the staff.
 They are extremely helpful and nice, but we needed to repeat ourselves and clarify our statements before the intent was properly conveyed.